kemerelab/kemerelab.github.io/news/undergrads.md

 <div class="jumbotron">
 ##Undergraduate research in the RNEL

-During a typical semester at Rice University, there are one to four undergraduates doing research for course credit.
+During a typical semester at Rice University, there are one to four undergraduates in the lab doing research for course credit.
 The availability of these positions varies by year and depending on the ebb and flow of ongoing research projects.
 Undergraduates typically assist with animal behavioral experiments -- interest and excitement about neuroscience in behaving animal models